jackc/pgx/README.md

 # pgx - PostgreSQL Driver and Toolkit

 *This is the v5 development branch.
-It is still in active development and testing.*
+It is still in beta testing.*

 pgx is a pure Go driver and toolkit for PostgreSQL.